RevoloerO/vqm-mini-games/README.md

 # vqm-mini-games
-🎮 Vuong Quyen Mai's collection of browser-based mini-games!
+🎮 Vuong Quyen Mai's collection of browser-based playground!
 A fun exploration into game logic, physics, and user interaction using just HTML, CSS, and JavaScript.